Affiliate links on Android Authority may earn us a commission. Learn more.

 PayPal will hold your money for up to 21 days, but there are ways to get your funds released quicker.

-You must manually upload the tracking information if you use a supported carrier instead.
-PayPal will release your funds within three days of the courier confirming delivery.
+You must manually upload the tracking information if you use a supported carrier and handle the shipping yourself.
+PayPal will release your funds within a day of the courier confirming delivery.
 You can manually update the status of the purchase by going to Activity, find the purchase you want to update and click on Get your money.

 How to prevent PayPal from holding funds